 Food and nutrition apart, the range of therapeutic applications

-honey can be of use are amazingly extensive – from eye diseases to worm infections to skin problems to cancer.
+honey can be of use are amazingly extensive – from eye diseases to worm infections to skin problems.
 You name it, honey can do it!
 More and more research has brought evidence of honey's efficacy in disease management, both preventive and curative.
 However, some honey varieties are rated higher than others.

 For example, Manuka honey from New Zealand is well-known for its high antibacterial effects because of Methylglyoxal, its active ingredient.
 Similarly, Ngap ryngkai, or the stingless bee honey of Meghalaya is highly valued for its high medicinal properties in healing eye diseases.